keltia/fetiche-rs/sources/README.md

 Avionix Cube sends both ADS-B and RemoteID data.

-### Thales Sennhive
+### Thales Senhive

-Thales has its own drone surveillance system as well, called Sennhive.
+Thales has its own drone surveillance system as well, called Senhive.
 This is yet another way to fetch the data, as they are using [AMQP] and its topic-based architecture.
-They are using [RabbitMQ] and AMQP 0.9.

 ### Opensky